justindonthomas/legodb/docs/README.txt

 The required demo queries are included in queries.sql and can be run once the database is installed.

+The application for our project is a web interface.
-To use the web interface for our project, the file config/configs.php must be altered to point to the database.
+The file [Document Root]/config/configs.php must be altered to point to the database.
 The following variables must be set in this file:

 $DB_HOST = the host server for the database.